Service-Learning

 Only specific sections satisfy the Engaged Learning requirement.
 These will include the letter E in the section number.
 Please see LOCUS for details.

-This course will introduce students to the emerging field of sustainability in business and the growing focus on the social, environmental, and economic performance of businesses.
-The course presents the scientific, moral, and business cases for adopting sustainability.
+The course introduces students to the emerging field of sustainability in business and the growing focus on the social, environmental, and economic performance of businesses.
+The course presents scientific, ethical, and business cases for adopting sustainability.
+This course fulfills a MGMT elective.

 ENVS 369: Field Ornithology (3)